Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 evergreen equatorial

-forests They differ
+forests They are different

 exceptional thickness,